UCL/git-novice/episodes/08-collab.md

-If you choose to clone without the clone path (`~/Desktop/alflin-recipes`) specified at the end, you will clone inside your own planets folder!
+If you choose to clone without the clone path (`~/Desktop/alflin-recipes`) specified at the end, you will clone inside your own recipes folder!
 Make sure to navigate to the `Desktop` folder first.

 ![](fig/github-collaboration.svg){alt='After Creating Clone of Repository'}